 Your gut is pretty smart and communicates with us all the time.
 So it’s a good idea to listen to the signals it’s sending us.
 Most of us who transfer to a whole food plant based diet (or raw vegan diet), or switch back and forth to it experience more farting and bloating.
 No worries!
 When you start eating more plant based foods and less animal based foods and processed foods, you will fart…. like a lot.
 What also can happen if you start eating more plant fibers, is more bloating.
 No one ever enjoyed bloating unless you are at home (in your comfy no zipper pants) on the sofa with zero intentions to socialize.
+But how to stop farting?
+Or at least fart less?

 But why the farting?